 Your provider must get an approval from the plan before you get some durable medical equipment (DME).
 This is called getting prior authorization.

-Items that must get approval include, but not limited to: powered vehicles, power wheelchairs and related items, wheelchairs and beds that are not the usual or standard, continuous glucose monitoring.
+Your provider must get our approval for items such as powered vehicles, powered wheelchairs and related items, and wheelchairs and beds that are not standard.
+Your provider must also get approval for therapeutic continuous glucose monitors covered by Medicare.